Put Your MONEY Where Your House Is!

 Once I realized how harmful legislation could impact my client’s interest, I started investing in RPAC.
 My investment supports candidates who will work to protect the rights of homeowners and promote housing options for all.

-Joe Langston, 2024 WCBR Past-President
+Joe Langston, WCBR Director

 To view a list of important issues, visit the